Privacy Notice for Job Applicants, Employees, Contractors, and Their Emergency Contacts

 For California Residents: Your Privacy Rights

 The California Consumer Privacy Act of 2018 (CCPA), as amended by the California Privacy Rights Act of 2020 (CPRA) and its implementing regulations (collectively, the CCPA), provides California residents specific rights regarding the processing of their personal information.
-This section describes your CCPA rights and explains how to exercise those rights and how to make a verifiable request.
+This section describes your CCPA rights and explains how to exercise those rights, subject to limitations and exceptions described in the CCPA.

 Right to Know and Access Your Information